 Insurers pass information to the Claims Underwriting Exchange database, run by the Motor Insurers’ Bureau (MIB).
 The aim is to help us check information provided and also to prevent fraudulent claims.
 We may at any time search the database including when we deal with your request for insurance.

 If fraud is suspected, information will be shared with insurers and fraud prevention agencies.
-Swinton use Lexis Nexis as an interface to compare customer personal data with data held by these fraud prevention agencies.
+Atlanta use Lexis Nexis as an interface to compare customer personal data with data held by these fraud prevention agencies.
 We search these databases when we deal with your request for insurance, at renewal, if changes are made to the policy or, in the event of an incident or claim.
 Other users of the fraud prevention databases, such as law enforcement agencies, may use this information in their own decision making processes.

 Under the conditions of your policy, you must tell us about any incident (such as an accident or theft) which may or may not give rise to a claim.
 When you tell us about an incident we will pass information relating to it, to our claims management business partners.
 All telephone calls relating to applications and claims may be monitored and recorded and the recordings used for fraud prevention and detection, training and quality control purposes.